 During his tenure at the American Chemistry Council, David co-managed the Chemical Products and Technology Division (CPTD) where he led the implementation of the Lautenberg Chemical Safety Act.

 David is frequently invited to speak at industry conferences and has authored numerous papers on environmental matters.

-- Provided strategic leadership on domestic and international science, legislative, and regulatory policy issues
+- Provided strategic counsel to the chlor-alkali industry on domestic and international science, legislative and regulatory policy issues

 - Charles Taylor Fellow in Environmental Law for the 2000 – 2001 Academic year, University of Maryland School of Law